 Pursuant to the Declaration of Trust, the REIT's investment guidelines and operating policies set forth above may be amended only with the approval of not less than two-thirds of the votes cast at a meeting of Unitholders called for such purposes (or a written resolution signed by the Unitholders representing at least two-thirds of the outstanding Units).
-The remaining operating policies may be amended with the approval of a majority of the votes cast at a meeting of Unitholders called for such purposes (or a written resolution signed by Unitholders representing at least a majority of the outstanding Units).
+The remaining operating policies may be amended with the approval of a majority of the votes cast at a meeting of Unitholders called for such purposes (or a written resolution signed by the Unitholders representing at least signed by Unitholders representing at least a majority of the votes cast at a meeting of Unitholders called for such purposes (or a written resolution signed by Unitholders representing at least a majority of the outstanding Units).